ESPN’s Stephen A. Smith Once Received a Massive Piece of Career-Changing Advice From Kobe Bryant

 When you think of professional sports, it’s usually the athletes who get top billing.
 Some members of the media, however, can become legitimate celebrities in their own right.
 Just look at Stephen A. Smith.

 Smith grew up in New York City but headed south to North Carolina to attend Winston-Salem University on a basketball scholarship.
-While an injury limited his time on the court, Stephen A. started writing; that, not playing, would be his ticket to stardom.
+While an injury limited his time on the court, Stephen A. started writing.
+His communication skills, not playing, would become his ticket to stardom.

-While there have been some bumps in the road—Smith was demoted at the Inquirer, briefly left ESPN, and made some controversial comments along the way—things have worked out pretty well for Stephen A. These days, he’s back with the Worldwide Leader, makes plenty of money, and is one of the most recognizable personalities in sports media.
+While there have been some bumps in the road — Smith was demoted at the Inquirer, briefly left ESPN, and made controversial comments along the way — things have worked out pretty well.
+These days, he’s back with the Worldwide Leader, makes plenty of money, and is one of the most recognizable personalities in sports media.

 Kobe Bryant offered some career-changing advice

-Based on his on-air persona, it’s easy to imagine Stephen A. Smith being supremely confident in his own abilities and never needing guidance from anyone.
-In 2006, however, Kobe Bryant offered him some career-changing advice.
+Based on his on-air persona, it’s easy to imagine Smith being supremely confident in his own abilities and never needing guidance from anyone.
+In 2006, however, Bryant offered him some career-changing advice.

-At the time, Smith was still successful, but he was yet to reach critical mass; his ESPN Radio show wasn’t nationally broadcast yet, and his TV show, Quite Frankly with Stephen A. Smith, would be canceled in 2007.
-When Kobe Bryant tells you something, though, you listen.
+At the time, Smith was still successful.
+But he was yet to reach critical mass.
+Smith’s ESPN Radio show wasn’t nationally broadcast yet, and his TV show, Quite Frankly with Stephen A. Smith, would be canceled in 2007.
+When Bryant tells you something, though, you listen.

 Stephen A. Smith is following Kobe Bryant’s advice perfectly